d-bott/Green-PHP-SDK/README.md

 PHP version 5 >= 5.0.1 or PHP version 7 required as some methods make use of the PHP SoapClient class to make calls.

 Our service supports the following protocols: HTTP POST/GET, SOAP 1.1 and SOAP 1.2.
-This PHP SDK uses POST (via cURL methods)1 for the majority of service calls, but relies on SoapClient where binary data must be sent securely.
+This PHP SDK uses POST (via cURL methods) for the majority of service calls, but relies on SoapClient where binary data must be sent securely.

 # Installation
 Installation is as easy as copying the Green.php file and including it in your server's files.